Tanujkumar24/CHEST-DISEASE-CLASSIFICATON-BY-USING-CT-SCAN-IMAGES/README.md

 ## Model Architecture

 The classification model is built using a Convolutional Neural Network (CNN) architecture, known for its proficiency in image recognition tasks.
 The architecture includes multiple convolutional layers for feature extraction, followed by fully connected layers for classification.
 Techniques such as batch normalization and dropout are employed to enhance model performance and prevent overfitting.
+## Workflows

+1. Update config.yaml
+2. Update params.yaml
+3. Update the entity
+4. Update the configuration manager in src config
+5. Update the components
+6. Update the pipeline
+7. Update the main.py
+8. Update the dvc.yaml
 ## Installation

 To set up the project locally, follow these steps: